DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/intercept-http-requests.md

 To attach a hook to a test or fixture, use the [fixture.requestHooks](../../reference/test-api/fixture/requesthooks.md) and [test.requestHooks](../../reference/test-api/test/requesthooks.md) methods.
 A hook attached to a fixture handles requests from all tests in the fixture.

-> Hooks attached to a fixture are invoked before hooks attached to its tests.
+> Hooks attached to a fixture are invoked before the hooks attached to individual tests.

 You can use the [t.addRequestHooks](../../reference/test-api/testcontroller/addrequesthooks.md) and [t.removeRequestHooks](../../reference/test-api/testcontroller/removerequesthooks.md) methods to attach and detach hooks during the test.